mnopqr1/tinyraytracer.ts/log.md

 * 14:10 - After a lot of thinking and experimenting, saw that non-centered spheres actually also shows up as an ellipse in the tutorial code, so maybe it's ok.
 Will now check with reference scene from tutorial to check that pictures match.

 * 15:44 - Pictures matched, there is some light, but something is wrong with the sign of the direction in the calculation of the normal.
 Arriving in Paris.

+## 26 May, Paris - Amsterdam
+* 12:18 - train will leave from Paris in 4 minutes.
+Starting to look at the lighting code again.

+* 12:51 - step 4 works!
+The calculation of the normal was indeed wrong: I was taking the ray direction but it needs to be the vector coming out of the hit sphere's origin to the intersection point.
+For testing, I went back to the more familiar scene from the graphics from scratch book.